 Parish post boxes

+to be £160 per post box.
+Another well researched project!
 Even Icklesham Parish councillors baulked at £640.
 The idea then rapidly unravelled.
 Councillors came to the conclusion post boxes were impractical.
 Where would they be installed, who would empty them, how often and so on?
 In the end, it was decided to place a box, which will be made by a councillor at no charge, inside Rye Harbour Stores to see if anyone uses it.
 That still means that £400 has been taken from tax-payers because councillors did not bother to think through another silly idea!

 The council also missed a point of principle here.
 Although Mr Spencer apparently does not like the representatives who were elected to represent Winchelsea, even his personal friend and fellow jurat Cllr Turner, why should the council help him to circumvent his properly-elected representatives?
 Does any other elected body make special provision for voters who don’t like their elected representatives?